gaybro8777/indigokepler/README.md

 After you have built and published jars from indigoclient, you can build indigokepler

-	mvn initialize # this command will install ptolemy-lepler-2.5.jar in your local repository mvn compile
+	mvn initialize  # this command will install ptolemy-lepler-2.5.jar in your local repository mvn compile     # this command will build Kepler actors.
+Before proceeding, make sure you have build indigoclient (https://github.com/indigo-dc/indigoclient)

 Kepler will require all the libraries that are used for building and executing indigokepler based actors.
 You can export all dependencies following way

-	mkdir lib
-	mvn dependency:copy-dependencies -DoutputDirectory=lib
+	mvn process-resources  # this command will create module directory for indigo and will copy actors there mvn dependency:copy-dependencies -DoutputDirectory=target/indigo/lib/jar -DexcludeArtifactIds=ptolemy # installs all dependencies apart ptolemy

-Then, create indigo module inside Kepler 2.5.
-It should have following structure
+After building indigo module, directory structure should have following layout

     indigo/
     |-- lib
-    |   |-- exe
+    |   |-- exe/
-    |   `-- jar
+    |   `-- jar/
-    |-- lib64
+    |-- lib64/
-    |-- module-info
+    |-- module-info/
     |-- resources
-    |   `-- system.properties
+    |   `-- system.properties/
     `-- src
         `-- pl
             `-- psnc
                 `-- indigo
                     `-- fg
-                        `-- kepler
+                        `-- kepler/

-To get indigokepler working in Kepler 2.5 you will have to:

-* copy all jars from indigokepler/lib into module indigo/lib/jar

-* copy all sources from src/main/java into module indigo/src
+Copy whole directory into $KEPLER/ where $KEPLER points to your Kepler installation

-* update modules.txt file and add indigo module into list of loaded modules
+Then, make sure to add "indigo" module into (simply add name of module into list of other modules)

         kepler/build-area
         |